 All About Me

 The term “cowgirl”, and especially its male counterpart, can carry with it the connotation of a rough ridin’, slang talkin’, short-tempered person with a need to prove, at the very least, an identity with Western life.
-This page is to explain that while I am a cowgirl, that stereotypical image does not extend to me.
+This page is to explain that while I am a cowgirl, that stereotypical image does not really apply to me.

 I was born on a cattle ranch in the middle of the Sandhills of Nebraska.
 Horseback by the age of five and helping with the daily cattle work, I had a hunger to learn about training horses and an all-encompassing desire to have my own horse someday.
 The horses I grew up with shaped me and taught me, and the patience and respect they gave to me is something I have always wanted to give back.

 This horse blog is the perfect venue to share my stories of growing up on a horse ranch, the horse training knowledge I acquired, the individual horses I’ve known and loved, and the work and progress I’m making with the ones I own now.
-So while I have never worn a cowboy hat, and my first pair of spurs have been hanging in a dusty tack room for the last fifteen years, I have made it my life goal to get to know horses, and the hours I’ve spent riding are the most well-invested moments of my life.
+So while I have never worn a cowboy hat, and my first pair of spurs have been hanging in a dusty tack room for the last fifteen years, I have made it my life goal to get to know horses, and the hours I’ve spent riding are the most fully-enjoyed moments of my life.
 I am a cowgirl.